JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Add various debug console commands.
 Increase the number of file slots.
 Cache font heights.
+Cache resolved names for stations, towns and industries.
 Change inheritance model of class Window to keep UndefinedBehaviorSanitizer happy.
 Various other misc changes to reduce UndefinedBehaviorSanitizer spam.